tramnancy/Soil-Organic-Carbon-in-Southeast-Asia/README.md

 > Karger, D. N., et al. (2021).
 Climatologies at high resolution for the Earth's land surface areas. *EnviDat*. [https://doi.org/10.16904/envidat.228](https://doi.org/10.16904/envidat.228)

-**Note on CHELSA temporal coverage:** CHELSA v2.1 represents 1981–2010 long-term climatological averages at each site location.
-These values capture site-level climatic context rather than year-of-measurement conditions.
-All 2699 observations receive a CHELSA value regardless of their publication year (1987–2023); the 1981–2010 period defines the baseline grid, not the study period.

 CHELSA rasters must be downloaded separately from [https://chelsa-climate.org/](https://chelsa-climate.org/) and placed in the `Data/CHELSA/` directory before running the analysis.
 See `Data/CHELSA/README_chelsa.txt` for required file names.

 ### Data Directory Structure